 The success of the course depends on getting the starting level right.
-We recommend a maximum course length of 200 hours' tuition plus 200-300 hours' self-study in order to keep training within realistic budgets and timeframes.
+For a group, we recommend a maximum course length of 200 hours' tuition plus 200-300 hours' self-study in order to keep training within realistic budgets and timeframes.
 200 hours can be delivered at 10 hours a week over a 20-week period, for example.